NutriBullet 800W Juicer Review

 Our Analysis and Test Results

 NutriBullet — famous for their simple, push-operated smoothie machines — looks to capitalize on the simplicity of design with their NutriBullet 800W Juicer.
 This centrifugal model combines juicer and pulp basin into a self-contained 1.5-liter unit with a 3-inch chute for easy juicing with minimal prep and even easier cleaning.

 Any juicer — even an inexpensive one, like this one — is only worth its mettle if it can turn out a quality glass of fresh juice.
-We tested each of the juicer models with three different juice recipes, all of which combine a variety of fruits and vegetables, to evaluate overall juicing performance.
+We tested each of the best juicers with three different juice recipes, all of which combine a variety of fruits and vegetables, to evaluate overall juicing performance.
 Unfortunately, this particular model scored at the bottom of the barrel in terms of juice quality.

 Even though juices blended to a reasonable thickness and consistency in this NutriBullet, the texture was noticeably pulpy and often even gritty, regardless of how well we cleaned the vegetables before juicing them.
 One of our lead testers even took to referring to this model as a "pulp machine" because it seems to shred more than it actually juices.
 The unfortunate introduction of such a high level of solids also negatively affects taste, leaving juices tasting "dirty."